-A grail piece for many, this Flat Head tee’s loopwheel construction and expert stitching make it one of the best heavyweight options around.
+A grail piece for many, The Flat Head's Heavyweight Tees lean on tube knit construction and expert stitching to make one of the best heavyweight options around.
 Trust us when we say that these tees will last decades.

 FABRIC: 100% long staple cotton

 The Flat Head’s heavyweight tees are a hot commodity for good reason.
 Knit using 100% long-staple cotton, they’re soft, hard wearing, and have a fit to be reckoned with.
 The quality and durability of these tees puts their cost per wear in the pennies.
 The collar alone is a real feat of garment engineering; its triple-stitch reinforcement ensures a perfect fit that won’t sag or warp with extended wear.
 The rich, vertical directionality of the tee's fabric will reveal itself over time to make this a wardrobe favourite that will only get better with age.

 Elliot wears a size 42 t-shirt.
 He is 185cm tall and weighs 74kg / 6ft 1" and 163 lbs.

 Important: The best way to determine the size you need is to measure a similar item you already own and compare with the actual sizing as per the table below.
 Do not go by tagsize alone.

 Standard delivery is €30 for European orders under €200

 If you are not completely satisfied with your purchase, you can return it to us within 21 days for an exchange or refund.